-The GAMA and IAOPA Europe General Aviation Survey 2020 is now open!
-General Aviation aircraft owners and operators in Europe are invited to take part in the survey now to help improve aviation safety, estimate the economic benefits and provide opinions on key issues facing our sector.
+The GAMA and IAOPA Europe General Aviation Survey is an annual data gathering effort.
+General Aviation aircraft owners and operators in Europe are invited to take part in the survey to help improve aviation safety, estimate the economic benefits and provide opinions on key issues facing our sector.

 Welcome to GAMA.aero